utwente-fmt/ltsmin/README.md

     # Configure
     $ ./configure --disable-dependency-tracking --prefix /path/

+### Some notes on configuring pkgconf

 If you have installed `pkgconf` in a non-standard location, you may need to specify the location of the pkg-config utility, e.g.:

     $ ./configure --disable-dependency-tracking --prefix /path/ PKG_CONFIG="/path/to/pkg-config"

+If you have installed dependencies (e.g. Sylvan) in a non-standard location, you may need to tell `pkgconf` to search for `*.pc` files in this non standard location.
+E.g. if Sylvan is installed in `/opt/local/` and Sylvan's `sylvan.pc` is located in `/opt/local/lib/pkgconfig`, you need to set `PKG_CONFIG_LIBDIR` to `/opt/local/lib/pkgconfig`:

+    $ ./configure --disable-dependency-tracking --prefix /path/ PKG_CONFIG_LIBDIR="/opt/local/lib/pkgconfig"

+Note that as usual, you can separate multiple paths to `*.pc` files with `:`.

 It is a good idea to check the output of ./configure, to see whether all dependencies were found.